-- 33.-(1) Where an offence under these Regulations is committed in the United Kingdom- - (a) proceedings for the offence may be taken at any place in the United Kingdom, and - (b) the offence may for all incidental purposes be treated as having been committed at any such place. - (2) Where an offence under these Regulations is committed outside the United Kingdom- - (a) proceedings for the offence may be taken at any place in the United Kingdom, and - (b) the offence may for all incidental purposes be treated as having been committed at any such place. - (3) In the application of paragraph (2) to Scotland, any such proceedings against a person may be taken- - (a) in any sheriff court district in which the person is apprehended or is in custody, or - (b) in such sheriff court district as the Lord Advocate may determine. - (4) In paragraph (3), "sheriff court district" is to be read in accordance with the Criminal Procedure (Scotland) Act 1995 (see section 307(1) of that Act)(a).
+- 30.-(1) Where an offence under Part 3 (Finance), regulation 9(6) (confidentiality), regulation 20 (finance: licensing offences), regulation 21(6) (finance: reporting obligations) or regulation 25 (information offences in connection with Part 3) is committed in the United Kingdom- - (a) proceedings for the offence may be taken at any place in the United Kingdom, and - (b) the offence may for all incidental purposes be treated as having been committed at any such place. - (2) Where an offence under these Regulations is committed outside the United Kingdom- - (a) proceedings for the offence may be taken at any place in the United Kingdom, and - (b) the offence may for all incidental purposes be treated as having been committed at any such place. - (3) In the application of paragraph (2) to Scotland, any such proceedings against a person may be taken- - (a) in any sheriff court district in which the person is apprehended or is in custody, or - (b) in such sheriff court district as the Lord Advocate may determine. - (4) In paragraph (3), "sheriff court district" is to be read in accordance with the Criminal Procedure (Scotland) Act 1995 (see section 307(1) of that Act)(a).